About this REU

 Phase 1:

-Our REU Bootcamp will take place in the first week of your summer research experience.
-During the Bootcamp you will learn about tools for building effective collaborations when team members come from diverse backgrounds, collaboration tools to help a science team keep on track and bridge the gap across geographic areas, methods for approaching research from a systems science perspective, and skills for becoming an effective science communicator.
-You will also have the opportunity to learn about different coastal environments through field experiences*.
-Some of the topics that will be covered at the Bootcamp include:
+Our REU Kick Off Workshop will take place in the first week of your summer research experience.
+During the Workshop you will learn about tools for building effective collaborations when team members come from diverse backgrounds, collaboration tools to help a science team keep on track and bridge the gap across geographic areas, methods for approaching research from a systems science perspective, and skills for becoming an effective science communicator.
+You will also have the opportunity to learn about different coastal environments through field experiences.
+Some of the topics that will be covered at the Workshop include:

 Phase 2: